 '''

-101 public interface Multiset<E> extends Collection<E> {
+public interface Multiset<E> extends Collection<E> {

-. . .

-122

-123
+...

 Adds a number of occurrences of an element to this multiset.

+(code null) only

-@param element the element to add occurrences of; may be {@code null} only
+(param element the element to add occurrences of; may be {(code null) only} '''

-129

-130

-if explicitly allowed by the implementation
+''' if explicitly allowed by the implementation

-137

-@throws NullPointerException if {@code element} is null and this

-138

-implementation does not permit null elements.
-Note that if {@code
+@throws NullPointerException if {@code element} is null and this implementation does not permit null elements.
+Note that if {@code ccurrences} is zero, the implementation may opt to return normally.

-139

-occurrences} is zero, the implementation may opt to return normally.

-/

-140

-141

-int add(@Nullable E element, int occurrences);
+int add(@Nullable E element, int occurrences); '''

-'''

 There exist implementations of Multiset that permit null elements, and implementations of Multiset that do not permit null elements.
 A client with a variable Multiset ms does not know which variety of Multiset ms refers to.
 However, the @Nullable annotation promises that ms.add(null, 1) is permissible.
-(Recall from Section 2.4.1 that annotations should indicate normal behavior.)
+(Recall from Section 2.4.3 that annotations should indicate normal behavior.)